 As you can see, it’s not for everybody, and that’s on purpose.
 It’s designed for and devoted to tech-entrepreneurs-on-a-mission.
 People like us, who want to create change that matters.

-This tribe is for you for the reasons I’ve mentioned above: When you are at a crossroad, when you are getting impatient with progress, frustrated with the fact your hard work doesn't pay off in momentum.
+This tribe is for you for the reasons I’ve mentioned above, irrespective of the funding or scale stage you're in.
+It's for you when you are at a crossroad, when you are getting impatient with progress, frustrated with the fact your hard work doesn't pay off in momentum.

 But also, if you believe the number of people that understand you are harder and harder to find.
 Or when you want to lead again, instead of being led.
 When you believe your business is undervalued and want to prove the opposite.
 Or simply if you want to feel what it means to turn customers into fans and be ‘the one’ for the people you seek to change.